A buyer persona shows a glimpse into a high-value audience. It’s a snapshot of your customer.

 This audience persona maps the buyer’s journey, top analyst firms, and the top shared research by software developers.
 Lastly, the persona maps top media affinities, Clubhouse Rooms, and podcasts.

-Using Primary Research to Create a Buyer Persona
+Using Primary Research to Create a Customer Persona

 Apart from social analytics, other sources can contribute to creating customer personas.
 Ideally, you should combine social analytics with primary research for more comprehensive results.